probablydan/photography/README.md

 	---- 03.jpg
 	---- description.txt
 	---- displayName.txt

+When the generate.php script is run, a JSON file and photo derivatives are deposited into d/.

 The only hidden feature here is that (optional) captions are pulled from embedded IPTC titles in the photo.